April 8, 2011

 Observation: According to the Notice, the new reporting requirement is “to provide useful and comparable consumer information to employees on the cost of their health care coverage.”
 It is doubtful, however, that many employees bother to notice any amounts reported on their Form W-2s other than wages paid and income taxes withheld.
 Also, it is not clear how much healthcare comparison shopping employees could or would undertake, based upon what must be reported on these forms under the Act.
 The cost to employers of compliance with the new reporting requirement, plus the cost to the Government of enforcement, may outweigh any possible benefits to employees.

 Reporting Required Beginning for Year 2012

-2012, and until the issuance of further guidance, employers who file fewer than 250 Form W-2s are not required to report.
+The Notice provides that almost all employers are subject to the reporting requirements, including government and tax-exempt entities, churches and other religious organizations and employers that are not subject to COBRA, ERISA, or PHSA healthcare continuation requirements.
+However, for the year 2012, and until the issuance of further guidance, employers who file fewer than 250 Form W-2s are not required to report.
 Moreover, federally-recognized Indian tribal governments are excluded from the reporting requirements.

 If employers are “related employers” under the Internal Revenue Code (Code) and one such employer is a “common paymaster” within the meaning of Code Section 3121(s) for wages paid to the employee, the common paymaster must include the aggregate reportable cost of the coverage provided to that employee by all the employers for whom it serves as the common paymaster on the Form W-2 issued by the common paymaster.

 What Must Be Reported